canyon289/canyon289.github.io/dev/content/articles/WhyFitness.md

 Bottom line, a level of dedication and patience is essential..

 ### It's harder at the beginning
-All of the above is compounded at the start, when you are not getting any of the benefits, but you're definitely paying the upfront costs of all the planning, confusion, and lack of experience.
+All the above is compounded at the start, when you are not getting any of the benefits, but you're definitely paying the upfront costs of all the planning, confusion, and lack of experience.
 Like anything changing your lifestyle is a learned skilled and it takes time to figure everything out before it becomes second nature.